tutek1/DTLabs/02_Player/lab02.md

 ## Bonus - Velocity-based player
 Duration: hh:mm:ss

-This is a **optional** section, where we will expand on the Player Controller from previous sections.
+This is an **optional** section, where we will expand on the Player Controller from previous sections.
 This version will not just override the **velocity** every frame but add to it.
-This will make the player have **acceleration**, **deceleration**, and **inertia**, which will feel more natural while remaining responsive.
+Thus making the player have **acceleration**, **deceleration**, and **inertia**, which will feel more natural while remaining responsive.
 This approach is not strictly better or worse than the controller we already have.
 It always depends on the games you are making, however this approach is very common, so I would like to go over it.

 ### Additional parameters
 First, let's define some more `@export` variables.